 2 National Oceanic and Atmospheric Administration Fisheries, Northwest Fisheries Science Center, Fishery Resource Analysis and Monitoring Division, 2725 Montlake Boulevard East, Seattle, Washington 98112-2097, USA.

-3 Laurie????
+3 Centre for Environmental Policy, Imperial College London, London SW7 1NE, UK.

 Abstract

-Most of the data needed to assess exploited populations using conventional stock assessments are unavailable for many small scale fisheries and by caught species around the world.
-Therefore, recently many methods have been developed to assess such fisheries when data are limited.
-Catch-based models can be used when only total catch data are available and length-based models when only samples of the length composition of the catch are taken.
+The quality of data for many small scale fisheries and by caught species around the world is insufficient to use conventional stock assessments methods.
+Therefore, recently many methods have been developed to assess fisheries when data are limited.
+For example catch-based models can be used when only total catch data are available and length-based models when only samples of the length composition are taken from the catch.
 Here, we evaluated the performance of both catch-based and length-based models, using simulation testing to estimate the exploitation status of species with contrasting life histories under different harvest scenarios.
 For unassessed fisheries where reconstructing time series of catch is possible, catch-based methods such as Depletion Based Stock Reduction Analysis (DBSRA) and Simple Stock Synthesis (SSS) seemed to be the best approach to assess stocks.
-For fisheries that are still developing, where the time series of catch are not available, obtaining length-composition data could give a good approximation of the exploitation status of the stocks.
-In many of the scenarios tested, length-based models such as Length Based Spawning Potential Ratio (LBSPR) performed as well as other catch-based models.
+For fisheries that are still developing and time series of catch are not available, obtaining length-composition data could give a good approximation of the exploitation status of the stocks.
+In many of the scenarios tested, length-based models such as Length Based Spawning Potential Ratio (LBSPR) performed as well as catch-based methods.

 Keywords: data-limited assessment methods, simulation testing, SPR, harvest rates